 The following websites all offer funding and loan information for postgraduate study, and/or the option to search large databases of funding and scholarship opportunities from throughout the UK.

-Research Councils UK provides links to all the UK’s major funding bodies (including AHRC and ESRC).
+Research Councils UK provides links to all the UK’s major funding bodies.
+In fact this is the central UK research body and is your definitive link to anything postgraduate.

 Scholarship Search is a large database with the option to search for a wide range of funding opportunities.
 You can search by institution or by subject.

-Postgraduate Funding is a large database with the option to search for a wide range of funding opportunities.
+Postgraduate Funding is a large database with the option to search for a wide range of funding opportunities including PhDs, Masters, PG Cert, PGCE, MBA and PGDip.
 You can search by subject, nationality and place of residence.

 AHRC (Arts and Humanities Research Council) has a variety of doctoral training centres and partnerships you can apply to: